Adroiti/docs-for-code-review-tools/RuboCop/Lint-HandleExceptions.md

-Pattern: Lint/HandleExceptions
+Pattern: Empty `rescue`

 Issue: -

 ## Description

-This cop checks for *rescue* blocks with no body.
+This cop checks for `rescue` blocks with no body.

 ### Example